slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 The reason my generation snyly laughs at this, is because, insidiously, the people who block aren't starving enough that they can see how painful being blocked is — oh, they see it's painful, but not how much.
 People who've blocked me brought me inches within literal death.
 Starting from Psyche, my communication trauma snowballed.
 Communication is the only connection a person has to other humans.
 When that's destroyed, a person like me has nothing.
 But those in power have no pity or empathy for this.
 They are bullies.

 Psyche was the first person to block me.
 In the 2 years that followed, a total of 34 people have blocked me.
-That is either ahuge synchroncicity, or major communication-trauma.
+That is either a huge coincidence, or major communication-trauma.
 1995 - 2020, 0 people blocked me.
 2020 - 2023, 34, including the [person above who I described](#marriage-counselors-for-arbitrary-pairs-of-people), and wrote about "I didn't know that experience existed."

 ## Rituals, Religion, & Hell